ipierago/gf-svc-poc/README.md

 - core monolithic backend supported by microservices
 - Optimistic locking for concurrency conflicts within a service
 - Two-Phase Commit (2PC) for concurrency conflicts between services
+- transactional outbox pattern using logical replication for finalization
 - k8s and docker deployment
 - ingress-nginx to load balance routes
 - gRPC for RPC calls